If you have a fever, cough AND difficulty breathing, go to your nearest health facility.

 From over 23,000 tests conducted in Australia and New Zealand on people arriving from Vanuatu, none have detected COVID-19.

 The situation can change, with the most recent health information available in Situation Reports.
 A new Vanuatu Outbreak Alert System was launched on 20 August 2021.
 This informs the public about outbreaks or increases of communicable disease.
 For more information on Alert Levels for COVID-19 go here.
+An updated COVID-19 Health Sector Preparedness and Response plan (version 6) was released in December 2021 and is available here.

 This Ministry of Health website includes the latest health information and updates related to COVID-19.